Explore

 Product management vs. project management

-A product is what a business delivers to a group of potential customers.
-It can be anything — a physical item, a service, or a piece of software.
-Product managers set the strategy, build the product roadmap, and prioritize the work that brings the whole product together.
-It is an ongoing effort as you are managing the entire lifecycle of the product from launch through its subsequent releases, iterations, etc.
+• Product management is primarily concerned with defining the "why" and "what" of a product.
+PMs set the strategy, build the product roadmap, and prioritize what to build.
+It is an ongoing effort — you are managing the entire lifecycle of the product from launch through its subsequent releases, iterations, and so forth.

-A grid that describes the difference between product and project management
+A table outlining the differences between product management and project management

 Related: